LucasJMO/E6Plus/classes/Rogue.md

 **Skill Mastery**: Upon gaining this ability, the rogue selects a number of skills equal to 3 + Intelligence modifier.
 When making a skill check with one of these skils, he may take 10 even if stress and distraction would normally prevent such a thing.
 This ability may be gained multiple times.

-**Slippery Mind**: If a rogue with slippery mind is affected by an enchantment spell and fails the saving throw, he can attempt it again 1 round later at the original DC - 3.
+**Slippery Mind**: If a rogue with slippery mind fails a will saving throw and suffers an ongoing negative effect, he can attempt it again 1 round later at the original DC - 3.
 This is the only extra chance to succeed the saving throw.

-**Unsettling Choreography**: A rogue may use her Dexterity modifier in place of her Strength modifier when making trip or bullrush attempts.
+**Unshakeable**: A rogue who is reduced to 0 hit points is not disabled (they are not limited to a single move or standard action each round).
+Additionally, a rogue with 0 or fewer hit points recovers 1 hit point per round.